Skip to content

 Meall Horn — common questions

 Meall Horn is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 14km with 636m of ascent and takes most walkers 4-7 hours.
-Terrain: The Achfary estate track is well-graded.
+Ground conditions: The Achfary estate track is well-graded.

-Standard parking is at NC295394 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NC295394 near Ullapool.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-When is the best time to climb Meall Horn?
+What's the best month to climb Meall Horn?

 No signal at Achfary; nothing across the Reay Forest interior